bevyengine/bevy/crates/bevy_ecs/README.md

 ## ECS

 All app logic in Bevy uses the Entity Component System paradigm, which is often shortened to ECS.
 ECS is a software pattern that involves breaking your program up into Entities, Components, and Systems.
 Entities are unique "things" that are assigned groups of Components, which are then processed using Systems.

 For example, one entity might have a `Position` and `Velocity` component, whereas another entity might have a `Position` and `UI` component.
 You might have a movement system that runs on all entities with a Position and Velocity component.

 The ECS pattern encourages clean, decoupled designs by forcing you to break up your app data and logic into its core components.
 It also helps make your code faster by optimizing memory access patterns and making parallelism easier.

 ## Concepts

 Bevy ECS is Bevy's implementation of the ECS pattern.
 Unlike other Rust ECS implementations, which often require complex lifetimes, traits, builder patterns, or macros, Bevy ECS uses normal Rust data types for all of these concepts:

 ### Components

-Components are normal Rust structs.
+Components are normal Rust `struct`s.
 They are data stored in a `World` and specific instances of Components correlate to Entities.

 ```rust
 use bevy_ecs::prelude::*;